Linda Graham — Bouncing Back: The Neuroscience of Coping with Disappointment, Difficulty, Disaster

-Dealing effectively with challenges and crises in life is the core of resilience and well-being.
-Helping clients develop flexible and adaptive strategies for coping with everyday disappointments and extraordinary disasters is the heart of the therapeutic process.
-Helping clients harness the brain’s own mechanisms of change to rewire coping strategies that are defensive, dysfunctional, and blocking of growth, and to encode new more flexible patterns of response, is the focus of this workshop.
+Dealing effectively with challenges and crises is the core of resilience and well-being.
+Helping clients develop flexible and adaptive strategies for coping with everyday disappointments, existential dread, and extraordinary disasters is the heart of the therapeutic process.
+Helping clients harness the brain’s processes of change to rewire coping strategies that are defensive, dysfunctional, and blocking of growth, and to encode new more flexible patterns of response, is the focus of this workshop.

 Modern neuroscience is teaching us how to use the brain’s innate neuroplasticity to rewire coping behaviors, even when they are seemingly “stuck” and intractable.
-Clinicians will learn through didactics, experiential exercises, and group discussions which tools and techniques of brain change best help clients use their own self-directed neuroplasticity to: reverse the impact of stress and trauma; regulate surges of emotions to come out of anxiety, depression, grief, loneliness, guilt, and shame; deepen the self-compassion and empathy that connect them to their inner resources; overcome resistance and strengthen the resonant relationships that foster the perseverance that develops resilience; and shift their perspectives through mindful awareness and reflection to discern options and make wise choices.
+Clinicians will learn through didactics, experiential exercises, and group discussions, which tools and techniques of brain change best help clients reverse the impact of stress and trauma, come out of anxiety, depression, grief, loneliness, guilt and shame, deepen the self-compassion and empathy that connect them to their inner resources, strengthen the resonant relationships that foster perseverance, and shift their perspectives through mindful awareness to discern options and make wise choices.

-Participants will learn to apply these tools and techniques, which underlie the therapeutic modalities they may already be familiar with–Internal Family Systems, Sensorimotor Psychotherapy, AEDP, DBT, and EFT–to four intelligences - somatic, emotional, relational, reflective–and recover the natural resilience that supports well-being and flourishing.
-Clinicians will also learn to apply these tools to their own brain as self-care to avoid compassion fatigue and burnout.
+Participants will learn to apply these tools and techniques, which underlie the therapeutic modalities they are already familiar with – Internal Family Systems, Sensorimotor Psychotherapy, AEDP, DBT, EFT – to four intelligences - somatic, emotional, relational, reflective - and recover the natural resilience that supports well-being and flourishing.
+Clinicians will also learn to apply these tools to their own brain care as self-care to avoid compassion fatigue and burnout.

 Basics of Neuroscience of Resilience